PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/DS1_IntroductionToDataScience/Day2_Data-Lab/Overview_Day2_SDG_Indicators.md

-﻿﻿# Data Science X, Datalab Day Y: Overview
+﻿﻿# Data Science 1, Datalab Day 2: Overview SDG Indicators

 We start of with an short introduction to formulating a problem statement based on a given domain.
 Subsequently, we will focus on putting our new knowledge into practice by XXXXXXXXXXXXXX.
 To create a the YYYYYYYYYYY component for your data-lab project, we will ZZZZZZZZZZZZZ.